-The design of the Probation System Review follows the framework detailed below.
-However, areas of emphasis may be identified through discussions with the PSRT and other leadership focusing on the most critical issues that are confronting the department.
-A review may also be prompted by concerns that have been raised in the broader community about a department's functioning or the handling of a particular high-profile case.
+The design of the System Review follows the framework detailed below.
+However, areas of emphasis may be identified through discussions with the SRLT and other leadership focusing on the most critical issues that are confronting the department.
+A review may also be prompted by concerns that have been raised in the broader community about a department's functioning or the handling of a particularly high-profile case.
 Whatever the impetus, it is important that time be taken to "brainstorm the issues" and determine the priorities for review.
 Consideration should be given to the amount of time a jurisdiction has to undertake a review and what personnel resources will be available to organize and lead the review.
-This manner of preparatory exploration of key issues will clarify several factors that will impact the nature and scope of the probation system review.
+This manner of preparatory exploration of key issues will clarify several factors that will impact the nature and scope of the System Review.
 These include:

-- Impetus for the review - Project scope (including the timeframe for completion and the resources to be used in the review) - Goals, objectives and outcomes for the probation department and the review - Organizing the issues into the framework of elements depicted in the Probation System Review Guidebook, 3rd edition each.
-However, the scope of issues addressed in the review remains the same.
-The elements are:
+- Impetus for the review - Project scope (including the timeframe for completion and the resources to be used in the review) - Goals, objectives and outcomes for the probation department, court, and court administration - Organizing the issues into the framework of elements depicted in the Probation and Youth Justice System Review Guidebook

 As previously indicated, the issues for review were originally organized into four elements.
-Over the past fourteen years, these elements have provided a well-organized and comprehensive framework for the review and analysis.
-In this edition of the Guidebook, these elements have been renamed to more precisely capture the overarching focus of
+Over the past seventeen years, these elements have provided a well-organized and comprehensive framework for the review and analysis.
+In this Probation and Youth Justice System Review Guidebook, the overarching focus and scope of issues addressed are organized in the same manner that has produced successful system improvement in multiple state and local jurisdictions across the United States.
+The elements are: